Unforgettable Hikes in Puerto Rico

 El Yunque National Forest

-Even for locals this tropical rainforest contains a certain magic with trails that range from short and sweet to challenging and adventurous.
-If you want to swim in some hidden natural pools, explore the La Coca trail, which start behind the roadside waterfall.
-Or trek up El Toro trail to the highest peak of El Yunque, which is a designated a cloud forest.
-There are a handful of options for tour companies who can lead you to some of the best locations within the park, if you’re staying in San Juan but are looking to make a day trip to see more of the island.
+Even for locals, this tropical rainforest contains certain magic with trails that range from short and sweet to challenging and adventurous.
+If you want to swim in some hidden natural pools, explore the La Coca trail, which starts behind the roadside waterfall.
+Or trek up El Toro trail to the highest peak of El Yunque, which is designated a cloud forest.
+There are a handful of options for tour companies that can lead you to some of the best locations within the park if you’re staying in San Juan but are looking to make a day trip to see more of the island.